 The university also owns and operates a number of apartment buildings near campus.
 Interested students can contact the Office of Real Estate and Property Management at 216.754.RENT for information and availability.

 Students wishing to live in a diverse, cooperative environment may be interested in the Steiner House Cooperative.
 Steiner House, which is not associated with CWRU, requires an application for membership.

 Recovery House is an option for CWRU students who want to maintain a clean, sober lifestyle.
 Recovery House helps residents develop healthy life skills free of alcohol and drugs.
-It is a cooperative effort of the Office of Housing, The Collegiate Behavioral Health Advisory Council, University Counseling Services, Frances Payne Bolton School of Nursing, Mandel School of Applied Social Sciences, and the Cleveland Psychoanalytic Center.
+It is a cooperative effort of the Office of Housing, The Collegiate Behavioral Health Advisory Council, University Counseling Services, Frances Payne Bolton School of Nursing, Jack, Joseph and Morton Mandel School of Applied Social Sciences, and the Cleveland Psychoanalytic Center.

 The Office of Housing & Residence Life hosts an Off-Campus Housing Listing Service.
 The service catalogs apartments and housing located within a short distance of campus.

 The search for off-campus housing can be daunting.
 Knowing the best neighborhoods suited to student life can be helpful.

 The City of Cleveland Heights, where most students live, has three neighborhoods that are attractive to students because of their proximity to a grocery store and other shops.
 These are known as Coventry, North Coventry, and Cedar-Fairmount.
 All are a 15-25 minute walk to CWRU.
 Cleveland Heights Relocation Services at 216.291.5813, can assist in your housing search.